 Christians should be leaders in society - leaders in government, leaders in business, leaders in academics, leaders in media, leaders in banking, leaders in communities.
 And we should lead with excellence - diligence, due care, professionalism.
-Our goal is that Lux Debate Club be a training ground in excellence for future Christian leaders - leaders of our state, nation and world.
+Our goal is that Lux Debate Club be a training ground in excellence for future Christian leaders - leaders of our community, state, nation and world.

 "Whether you eat or drink, or whatever you do, do all to the glory of God."
 (I Corinthians 10:31)